 Give your customers what they want, the opportunity to design a product.
 This is a prime opportunity for ecommerce so if you can offer full customization on your some of your products, go for it!
 If that is a little more challenging, try a social media contest asking for designs and voting on the winner that will go into production.
 By doing so you will give your customer not only an interactive experience but have also created an emotional bond to you and your brand, creating more brand loyalty and an everlasting relationship with your customers.

 While I don’t have a crystal ball to provide me with 2018’s biggest retail trends, these are my speculations based on today’s retail environment.
 I’m sure there are other trends that I haven’t considered and maybe some unexpected surprises in the upcoming year but I am eager to hear your perspective.
-What retail trends do you think will be big in 2018?
+What retail trends do you think will be big?
 Please leave your thoughts and feedback in the comments below.

 If this article resonated with you, I welcome you to subscribe to my e-newsletter.
 By doing so, you'll receive alerts for new features in my blog featuring retail trends and insights, exciting business updates, and much more.
 Or if, after reading this article, you conclude that you found it helpful, please feel free to share it with your network.
 Thanks!